sourcegraph/handbook/content/people-ops/hiring/hacker-news-who-is-hiring.md

 This is the comment that [Nick](../../../company/team/index.md#nick-snyder-he-him) posts to the monthly "Ask HN: Who is hiring?" thread ([example](https://news.ycombinator.com/item?id=23394377)).

-> Sourcegraph (https://sourcegraph.com) | Software Engineer, Security Engineer, Product Manager | ALL REMOTE
+> Sourcegraph (https://sourcegraph.com) | Software Engineer, Security Engineer, Product Manager, Director of Engineering, Director of Product | ALL REMOTE
 >
 > Sourcegraph is building Universal Code Search so developers can focus on solving problems instead of struggling to find and understand code.
 >
 > We’re hiring for several teams:
 >
-> * Code insights team (Frontend, Backend): The code insights team is looking for experienced, passionate engineers to build with us an entirely new product area of Sourcegraph.
+> * Code insights team (backend engineer): The code insights team is looking for experienced, passionate engineers to build with us an entirely new product area of Sourcegraph.
 Code insights is the first feature in Sourcegraph that provides high-level information about code, building atop all Sourcegraph’s other features and even external data sources.
 >
-> * Cloud team (Frontend, PM): The Cloud team is looking for a senior frontend engineer who knows how to build intuitive user experiences to make the power of Universal Code Search accessible to everyone on sourcegraph.com.
+> * Cloud team (PM): The Cloud team is looking for a senior frontend engineer who knows how to build intuitive user experiences to make the power of Universal Code Search accessible to everyone on sourcegraph.com.
 You will have a lot of ownership to solve tough technical and UX problems that will drive massive adoption of our product by developers all around the world.
 >
-> * Campaigns team (Full Stack/Frontend): The Campaigns team is looking for an experienced engineer to help us build a new product that will define how our industry accomplishes large scale code changes.
-Campaigns enable developers to make changes across many repositories and code hosts, using code.
->
-> * Search team (Backend, PM): We are looking for backend engineers who know how to design and build performance-sensitive distributed systems.
+> * Search team (frontend engineer, PM): We are looking for backend engineers who know how to design and build performance-sensitive distributed systems.
 You will make Universal Code Search more powerful and scale to our customers with the largest codebases in the world.
 >
 > * Distribution team: We are looking for software engineers who are passionate about and skilled at making software easy to build, deploy, configure, monitor, and debug.
 You will have ownership to solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that we face when we deploy and scale Sourcegraph.com (the largest Sourcegraph installation in the world).
 >